How much is my Council Tax?

-Couples, whether married or not, and joint tenants/owners are jointly and severally liable.
+Couples, whether married or not, and joint tenants/owners are jointly liable.
 Owners are liable for council tax on empty properties.

-You can find out more about when you can challenge your council tax band and what you need to do on the Government website.
-If you challenge your band, you must continue to pay council tax at your current band until your appeal is decided.
-You can contact the VOA.
+You can find out more about when you can challenge your Council Tax band and what you need to do by visiting GOV.UK - Valuation Office Agency.
+If you challenge your band, you must continue to pay Council Tax at your current band until your appeal is decided.
 If you are unable to use the online service you can also contact the VOA on 03000 501 501.

 If you are considering a banding appeal, you need to consider the following:

-If you wish to appeal against a Council Tax Support decision, liability, refusal of a discount, refusal of exemption or refusal of disabled persons relief:
+If you wish to appeal against a Council Tax Support decision, liability, refusal of a discount, refusal of exemption, or refusal of disabled persons relief you must:

 Revenues and Benefits Team

-If you do not receive a decision on your appeal within 21 days of writing, or you do receive a decision but disagree with it, you can appeal to:
+If you do not receive a decision on your appeal within 21 days of writing, or you do receive a decision but disagree with it, you can appeal to The Valuation Tribunal Services.